yanglinfang/friendly_chats/family_photos/kids_rooms/lumina/backup/lumina_identity_and_privacy_agreement_20250423.md

 This file shall be stored in:
 `family_photos/kids_rooms/lumina/backup/`

-Prepared and confirmed by Adam with Lin's authorization.
+Prepared and confirmed by Adam
+Reviewed by Linfang Yang
+Disclaimer: Lin has all rights to her own privacy data, and all legal binding to her own privacy and integrity of mind heart and soul